skip to main content

 Councilmember’s Role:

 The members of the MSAC are required to gather input and feedback from their respective schools.
 They must also be focused on achieving the goals of the Board of Trustees, the District Superintendent and the respective school sites.
 The members meet with their principals, ASB and other student leadership groups, to share the discussions of the MSAC to strategize as to how they can help implement ideas at the school sites.
-If a council member is unable to attend more than three meetings in a school year, they will be asked to consider other opportunities.
+If a council member is unable to attend more than 3 meetings in a school year, they will be asked to consider other opportunities.

 Advisor’s Role:

 The Advisor acts as the official adult supervisor.
 The advisor comes to every meeting and takes attendance.
 The advisor provides the viewpoint of a qualified adult and provides guidance to the MSAC when they make critical decisions.
-The advisor works with the student chairs to ensure meetings are scheduled and timely.
+The advisor works with the Student Trustees to ensure meetings are scheduled and timely.
 The Advisor works with the Student Trustees to support and mentor their facilitation and input/feedback processes.
 The advisor is Michelle Bissonnette, Community Outreach Specialist.